Avaiga/taipy-doc/docs/manuals/core/config/advanced-config.md

 For example, if you are using Airflow as Taipy scheduler, you can hide the password from the configuration file using an environment variable.

-You can export the PWD variable with the following command line
+You can export the `PWD` variable with the following command line

 ```commandline
 export PWD=MySeCrEtPaSsWoRd
 ```
+and refer to it with the following Taipy configuration
 ```
 [JOB]
 airflow_password = "ENV[PWD]"